A Dual Digraph Approach for Leaderless Atomic Broadcast (Extended Version): A dual digraph approach

 \subsection{Overview of \AC{}'s early termination}

 \ifdefined\TECHREP

 \fi

-\AC{} adopts an early termination mechanism, entailing that every server A-delivers a round as soon as it knows it has all the messages any other non-faulty server has~\cite{poke2017allconcur}.
-As a result, \AC{} avoids waiting unnecessarily for the worst-case bound of $f+1$ communication steps~\cite{lamport1982byzantine,Aguilera:1998:SBP:866987} (or more generally, $f+D_f(G)$ communication steps, with $D_f(G)$ being $G$'s fault diameter~\cite{Krishnamoorthy:1987:FDI:35064.36256}, i.e., $G$'s maximum diameter after removing any $f$ vertices).
+\AC{} is a round-based algorithm that, through an early termination mechanism, allows every server to A-deliver a round as soon as it knows it has all the respective messages any other non-faulty server has~\cite{poke2017allconcur}.
+As a result, it avoids waiting unnecessarily for the worst-case bound of \ifdefined\TECHREP $f+1$ communication steps~\cite{lamport1982byzantine,Aguilera:1998:SBP:866987} \fi \ifdefined\PAPER $f+1$ communication steps~\cite{lamport1982byzantine} \fi (or more generally, $f+D_f(G)$ communication steps, with $D_f(G)$ being $G$'s fault diameter~\cite{Krishnamoorthy:1987:FDI:35064.36256}, i.e., $G$'s maximum diameter after removing any $f$ vertices).
 The early termination mechanism uses failure notifications to track A-broadcast messages.
 For every A-broadcast message $m$, every server $p$ maintains a \emph{tracking digraph} $g$, i.e., a representation of $p$'s suspicion of $m$'s whereabouts.
 Thus, $g$'s vertices indicate the servers suspected of having $m$ and $g$'s edges indicate the paths on which $m$ is suspected of having been transmitted.
 The tracking stops when $p$ either receives $m$ or suspects only failed servers of having $m$.
 To safely complete a round, $p$ must finish tracking all messages A-broadcast in that round.